DocsGetting StartedAuthentication

 Multi-Account Support

-Bulwark supports managing up to 5 email accounts simultaneously.
+Bulwark supports managing multiple email accounts simultaneously.
+The historical 5-account cap is lifted on HTTP/2 servers - on HTTP/1.1 the practical limit is set by the browser's per-origin connection pool (typically 6 parallel push streams).
 Users can add accounts via the account switcher in the sidebar (or the Add account button on the navigation rail) and switch between them instantly with full state preservation.

 Multi-account requires SESSION_SECRET to persist sessions for each account: